On Problems as Hard as CNFSAT: Preliminaries and Notation

-Since we consider a significant number of problems in the paper, each of which has a few variants, we use the following notation for clarity.
+Since we consider a significant number of problems in this paper, each of which has a few variants, we use the following notation for clarity.
 We write $k$-$\Pi$ for problems whose input consists of set systems of sets of size at most $k$, or CNF formulas with clauses of width at most~$k$.
-We write $(k,c)$-{\sc Sparse}-$\Pi$ if, in addition, the set systems or formulas are required to have density at most $c$.
-That is, the number of sets or clauses is at most $cn$, where $n$ is the number of elements or variables.
+We write $c$-{\sc Sparse}-$k$-$\Pi$ if, in addition, the set systems or formulas that we get as input are guaranteed to have density at most~$c$, that is, the number of sets or clauses is at most $cn$, where $n$ is the number of elements or variables.

 For each problem~$\Pi$ that we consider, we fix the canonical NP-verifier that is implicit in the way we define the problem.
 Then every yes-instance of $\Pi$ has associated with it a set of NP-witnesses or ``solutions''.
-We write $\oplus\Pi$ for the problem of deciding whether, for a given instance, the parity of the number of solutions odd.
-If solutions of $\Pi$ are sets (e.g., of vertices), we write $\oplus_t\Pi$ for the problem of deciding whether, for a given instance, the parity of the number of solution sets that have size exactly~$t$ is odd.
+We write $\oplus\Pi$ for the problem of deciding whether, for a given instance, the number of its solutions is odd.
+For many problems, we are looking for certain subsets of size at most~$t$, where $t$ is given as part of the input.
+So when writing $\oplus\Pi$ in this case, we only count solutions of size at most~$t$.
+Sometimes we want to count all solutions, not only those of at most a certain size.
+In this case, we add the modifier \textsc{All} to the name; for example. while \phittingset is the problem of counting modulo two all hitting sets of size at most~$t$, the problem \pallhittingset counts \emph{all} hitting sets modulo two (regardless of their size).

+We now state all problems that we consider in this paper, and we discuss how exactly the modifiers affect them.